scroiset/lma-infra-monitoring/specs/lma-infra-alerting.rst

 * OpenStack operator(s) want to be notified when the status of a component within the infrastructure changes:

-  * OpenStack service status has changed (for example OK -> FAIL)
+  * OpenStack service status has changed (for example OKAY -> FAIL)
-  * Cluster (RabbitMQ, MySQL, ..)  status has changed (for example OK -> WARN)
+  * Cluster (RabbitMQ, MySQL, ..)  status has changed (for example OKAY -> WARN)
-  * ..
+  * ...

-* OpenStack operators(s) want to be notified when a particular condition is meet in regard of system metrics.
+* OpenStack operators(s) want to be notified when a threshold crossing occurs and be able to configure alarms with their own threshold against the bunch of available metrics collected by `LMA collector`:

   * Load average is too high on a controller node.
   * File system is nearly full on a node.
-  * ..
+  * ...

 Proposed changes
 ================